 2016 Whale Camp for Kids!
 July 11-13, August 1-3 and August 8-10

-CCS is excited to announce a new three-day summer camp for kids ages 8-12 to learn about the wonderful world of whales and the ocean.
+An exciting new three-day summer camp for kids ages 8-12 to learn about the wonderful world of whales and the ocean!
 Step inside a life size North Atlantic right whale, learn what it’s like to disentangle whales and turtles, identify whales by their distinctive markings, create whale art and a take a whale watch aboard the Dolphin Fleet.
 Participation is limited and pre-registration is required.
 Fee is $150 for CCS members / $175 for non-members.
 Cape Cod Students receive a $25 discount.

 6th Annual Whale Week – A Celebration of the Sea!
 July 24 – July 30